Reality361/SoulKnife/README.md

 A Minecraft mod that adds a soul knife whose damage increases as you kill mobs with it!

 # Report an issue or propose an enhancement
-Create an issue here on GitHub and follow the issue template.
+Create an issue here on GitHub.

 For feature additions, create an enhancement-tagged issue.

 For performance-related issues, create an issue here on GitHub.
-Performance on high mod count modpacks like ATM is a priority.